Gizmo2500/Dog_vision_model/README.md

 * There are 120 breeds of dogs (this means there are 120 different classes).
 * There are around 10,000+ images in the training set.
 (These images have labels)
 * There are around 10,000+ images in the test set.
 (These images have no labels, because we will want to predict them).

+# How to set up environment:

+1. create the ./env from the `environment.yml` file
+2. create a `data` folder and save the data files from Kaggle to this folder
+3. create `logs`, `models`, and a `original_images` folders to avoid file path errors **Note:** Setup may be different depending on your IDE and/or OS.